-The supervisor's registration with the Board would be initiated by submission of a "Supervisor Self-Assessment Report," signed under penalty of perjury.
-This report will provide the Board with the supervisor's specific qualifications, and will require the supervisor to acknowledge certain responsibilities set forth in law.
-For BBS licensees who qualify as a supervisor, a "supervisor" status will be added to the licensee's Breeze record.
+The supervisor's listing with the Board would be initiated by submission of the "Supervisor Self-Assessment" report signed under penalty of perjury.
+This report would indicate the supervisor's specific qualifications, and will require the supervisor to acknowledge certain responsibilities set forth in law.

 Implementation of this framework would create a significant new workload that cannot be absorbed by existing staff.
 In addition, there would be a fiscal impact to the Board for new positions and Breeze changes.

-The effective date of this requirement would be delayed to January 1, 2020 to allow time for the Breeze online system to be modified so that supervisors who are BBS licensees will be searchable.
+The effective date of this requirement would be delayed to January 1, 2020 to allow time for the Breeze system to be modified so that supervisors who are BBS licensees will be searchable.
 New supervisors would be required to submit the "Supervisor Self-Assessment Report" within 60 days of commencing any supervision.
 The deadline date for existing supervisors (those supervising prior to January 1, 2020) is proposed to be December 31, 2020.